embl-cba/microglia-morphometry/README.md

 - TIFF stack with label mask images, each TIFF plane corrsponding to one time point.
 Cells keep their label across time, thereby encoding the tracking results.
     - [Example label mask output](https://github.com/embl-cba/microglia-morphometry/raw/main/src/test/resources/data/MAX_pg6-3CF1_20-labelMasks--t1-3.tif)

-In addition there also is **Plugins > Microglia > Continue Microglia Segmentation And Tracking**, which allows one to continue from a partially exiting label mask that does not yet contain all the time points.

 ### Parameters

 There are few parameters that can be set to adapt the algorithm to different cell types.
 Below are the values that were used for this publication.